‘The Challenge’: 8 Surprising Rules the Contestants Must Follow

 Because they often film in remote locations — and because of the competition’s secrecy — production covers all of the cast’s meals.
 Sometimes, everything will be catered by a local company.
 However, if the contestants want to drink when they go out to the bar, they have to pay for the alcohol themselves.

-Drinking is actually pretty controlled on The Challenge.
+Drinking is actually pretty controlled on The Challenge (though, it depends who you ask — different people have different feelings about the drinking that happens on the show).
 The contestants are allowed beer, wine, and vodka.
 And, the producers dye all of the clear liquor blue so the contestants can’t sneak it into the house in water bottles.

 2. Showing up drunk will probably get you kicked off